arita37/MlClassification_models/README.md

 ### XGBoost Classifier:
 In XGBoost, we fit a model on the gradient of loss generated from the previous step.
 In XGBoost, we just modified our gradient boosting algorithm so that it works with any differentiable loss function.

+### Linear Discriminant Analysis:
+It makes predictions by estimating the probability that a new set of inputs belongs to each class.
+The class that gets the highest probability is the output class and a prediction is made.

+¶
+¶